 Focus Assemblies also take place within school, such as E-Safety, Safeguarding, History, Reading for Pleasure, Pupil Power Passports and many more, all of which further extend learning.

 The Whitgreave Curriculum also allows for child-initiated projects, whereby pupils are able to direct their own learning, as in, further extend or deepen learning within a particular subject or topic, or develop additional learning opportunities, which run alongside the curriculum maps.
-For example, in History, time is provided to allow for the pupils to research an area of interest to them, within the given time period, that they would like to learn more about and gain further knowledge.
+For example, in Science, time is provided to allow for the pupils to complete a project or topic based on an area of learning that fascinates them, beyond the National Curriculum.

-Learning within school is reinforced through the use of our Learning Together Journals, whereby pupils are asked key questions or given projects to complete at home.
+Learning within school is reinforced through the use of our termly Learning Together Projects, whereby pupils are asked key questions or given projects to complete at home.
 Pupils have ownership of how to plan, develop and present their projects, thus supporting pupil choice, child-initiated learning and the Pupil Power aspect of the Whitgreave Wheels.
 Parents/carers are strongly encouraged to work with their son/daughter to complete these projects.
+Projects in the past have included designing a healthy 3-course meal and producing a project based on a country that is not covered in great detail during our Geography lessons.

 Leaders strive to develop the necessary knowledge, expertise and skills to design and implement the curriculum.
 They ensure that they are up-skilled via the achievement of external awards, through being members of professional bodies, or through the regular attendance at Subject Leader Network Meetings.
 Leaders at all levels, including Governors, regularly review and quality-assure the curriculum, to ensure that it is implemented sufficiently well.
 Assessments are reliable.
 Systems are in place to check the reliability of assessments across school.

 The Whitgreave Wheels thread through the curriculum, as well as being taught as individual topics within each Year Group.
 For example, under the Pupil Power strand, pupils from Year 1 to Year 6 are taught basic life-saving First Aid.
 Furthermore, we hold a Careers Day for all pupils and parents.
-In terms of the Community strand, pupils are involved in a Harvest Festival, whereby all donations are distributed to the local Churches and Food Banks within the community, plus groups of pupils attend the local Allotments, to carry out projects.
+In terms of the Community strand, examples include our Harvest Festival, whereby all donations are distributed to the local Churches and Food Banks within the community and a whole school Local Heritage Project that has been specifically designed with support from Historic England.
+To enhance the children’s Knowledge of World, each year, the whole school takes part in a Knowledge of the World themed-day, whereby children learn about different countries that are not as much as a focus in our Geography lessons, through a multi-sensory approach.

 Our assessment framework is utilised by the staff and the pupils to reflect on the progress that is being made over time.
 We use Learning Ladders for Reading, Writing and Maths, whereby we utilise Milestones for the other subjects within our curriculum.
 Senior Leaders evaluate progress that has been made and the impact of the curriculum to ensure that all pupils have been given the knowledge and skills that they need to succeed in life.